dseg27/Animeniacs/README.md

 # Animeniacs
-Data Viz Final Project
+Data Analytics and Visualization Bootcamp
+FINAL PROJECT

 ## PROPOSAL

-Group Topic:
+Group Topic: Anime

-Data Source:
+Data Source: Kaggle CSVs

-Hypothesis:

-Analysis Approach (what ML technique we may want to use to investigate the hypothesis):
+Hypothesis: We can use sentence embedding on anime and movie/show synopses to recommend animes, given someone's top five movies/shows.

+Analysis Approach:
+We will use the Similarity Function (an area of supervised machine learning) to measure how similar synopses are.